CharlesQ9/HistAgent/README.md

-# HistAgent: Advancing Multimodal Historical Reasoning
+# On the Path to Multimodal Historical Reasoning: HistBench and HistAgent

 **Official Implementation for paper: [On Path to Multimodal Historical Reasoning: HistBench and HistAgent](https://arxiv.org/abs/2505.20246)**